imcodingdreams/7-calculator-app/README.md

 ![Image link](/images/calculator-app-snip.png)

 ### SUMMARY
 This is a simple calculator app, where the user can add, subtract, multiply and divide operands.
 The calculator also has a memmory to store values for more complex calculations.
-In this project I combine HTML, CSS and JavaScript.
+In this project I combined HTML, CSS and JavaScript.

 ### AUTHOR
 Nayka Vallejo - _Software Developer_